-The seconed type of 529 is the savings plan.
+The second type of 529 is the savings plan.
 It's similar to an investment account, but the funds accumulate tax deferred.
-Withdrawals from state-sponsored 529 plans are free of federal income tax as long as they are used for qualified college expenses.
+Withdrawals from state-sponsored 529 college savings plans are free of federal income tax as long as they are used for qualified college expenses.
 Many states also exempt withdrawals from state income tax for qualified higher education expenses.
 Unlike the case with prepaid tuition plans, contributions can be used for all qualified higher-education expenses (tuition, fees, books, equipment and supplies, room and board), and the funds usually can be used at all accredited post-secondary schools in the United States.
 The risk with these plans is that investments may lose money or may not perform well enough to cover college costs as anticipated.

-In most cases, 529 savings plans place investment dollars in a mix of funds based on the age of the beneficiary, with account allocations becoming more conservative as the time for college draws closer.
-But recently, more states have contracted professional money managers — many well-known investment firms — to actively manage and market their plans, so a growing number of investors can customize their asset allocations.
+In most cases, 529 college savings plans place investment dollars in a mix of funds based on the age of the beneficiary, with account allocations becoming more conservative as the time for college draws closer.
+Many states have contracted professional money managers — many well-known investment firms — to actively manage and market their plans, so a growing number of investors can customize their asset allocations.
 Some states enable account owners to qualify for a deduction on their state tax returns or receive a small match on the money invested.
-Earnings from 529 plans are not taxed when used to pay for eligible college expenses.
+Earnings from 529 college savings plans are not taxed when used to pay for eligible college expenses.
 And there are even consumer-friendly reward programs that allow people who purchase certain products and services to receive rebate dollars that go into state-sponsored college savings accounts.

-529 savings plans generally allow people of any income level to contribute, and there are no age limits for the student.
+529 college savings plans generally allow people of any income level to contribute, and there are no age limits for the student.
 The account owner can maintain control of the account until funds are withdrawn — and, if desired, can even change the beneficiary as long as he or she is within the immediate family of the original beneficiary.
-A 529 plan is also extremely simple when it comes to tax reporting — the sponsoring state, not you, is responsible for all income tax record keeping.
+A 529 college savings plan is also extremely simple when it comes to tax reporting — the sponsoring state, not you, is responsible for all income tax record keeping.
 At the end of the year when the withdrawal is made for college, you will receive Form 1099 from the state.

-Before investing in a 529 savings plan, please consider the investment objectives, risks, charges, and expenses carefully.
+Before investing in a 529 college savings plan, please consider the investment objectives, risks, charges, and expenses carefully.
 The official disclosure statements and applicable prospectuses — which contain this and other information about the investment options, underlying investments, and investment company — can be obtained by contacting your financial professional.
 You should read these materials carefully before investing.

 The information in this newsletter is not intended as tax, legal, investment, or retirement advice or recommendations, and it may not be relied on for the purpose of avoiding any federal tax penalties.
 You are encouraged to seek guidance from an independent tax or legal professional.
 The content is derived from sources believed to be accurate.
 Neither the information presented nor any opinion expressed constitutes a solicitation for the purchase or sale of any security.
-This material was written and prepared by Broadridge Advisor Solutions. © 2021 Broadridge Financial Solutions, Inc.
+This material was written and prepared by Broadridge Advisor Solutions. © 2023 Broadridge Financial Solutions, Inc.